 - Teen Care not yet available nationwide (in 38 states so far)

 Alma and Headway are very similar.
-Alma offers an online directory and therapist matching with over 9,000 providers in all 50 states.
-Much like Headway, Alma centers around finding in-network providers.
-Alma has a slightly more cohesive experience for clients than Headway, as all telehealth sessions are handled by a built-in platform, whereas Headway requires individual providers to handle this on their own.
+Alma offers an online directory with thousands of therapists and medication prescribers available across the US.
+Much like Headway, Alma centers around finding in-network providers, though many providers on its directory also offer cash-pay appointments.
+Alma has a slightly more cohesive experience for clients than Headway, as all telehealth sessions are handled by a built-in platform, whereas Headway allows individual providers to handle this on their own.

-Neither Alma nor Headway require ongoing fees to use their platforms, so costs end up being very similar.
-If your insurance payor isn’t accepted with one, then it’s worth checking with the other.
+Neither Alma nor Headway require ongoing fees to use their platforms, so costs end up being very similar depending on your insurance coverage.
+If your insurance provider isn’t accepted with one, then it’s worth checking with the other.

 Pros & Cons